-It would be meaningless if after giving full authority to the States over presidential electors, the state legislature could not, upon a proper showing, recall those electors to decertify a fraudulent election.
+It would be meaningless if after giving full authority to the States over presidential electors, the State Legislature could not, upon a proper showing, recall those electors to decertify a fraudulent election.
+It would be equally meaningless to suggest that all fraud must be discovered and presented by January 6.
 As the Supreme Court said in Chiafolo, supra, the State has full authority absent some other constitutional constraint.

 As far as the national government (and Constitution) is concerned, i.e., federal law, there are no such constraints.
 "Congress . . . has left these matters to the control of the States."
 In re Green, supra at 380.
-Therefore, each state Legislature has the power to recall electors and decertify their vote upon demonstrable proof of fraud.
-Indeed, this is the only way the state can guarantee that the People are represented.
+Therefore, each State Legislature has the power to recall electors and decertify their vote upon demonstrable proof of fraud.
+Indeed, this is the only way the State can guarantee that the People are represented.
 The Federal Government "is acknowledged by all to be one of enumerated powers."
 McCulloch v.
 Maryland, 17 U.S. 316 (1819). "[T]he powers delegated by the . . .
 Constitution to the federal government are few and defined," while those that belong to the States "remain . . . numerous and indefinite."
 The Federalist No. 45, p.
 292 (C. Rossiter ed.
 1961) (J. Madison).
 Thus, "[w]here the Constitution is silent about the exercise of a particular power[,] that is, where the Constitution does not speak either expressly or by necessary implication," the power is "either delegated to the state government or retained by the people."
 See Martin v.
 Hunter's Lessee, 14 U.S. 304 (1816) (stating that the Federal Government's powers under the Constitution must be "expressly given, or given by necessary implication").